Child Neurology Residency

 - Quality improvement curriculum

 The combined neurology-neurosurgery inpatient unit has 30 beds.
-Members of the Division of Child Neurology at Nationwide Children's Hospital evaluated more than 17,000 patients in our clinics.
-In addition, we completed more than 1,000 discharges.
+Members of the Division of Child Neurology at Nationwide Children's Hospital evaluate more than 17,000 patients in our clinics annually.
+In addition, we completed more than 1,000 discharges annually.

 - Learn more about Neurology at Nationwide Children’s Hospital